Visa policy of Paraguay

 A foreign national wishing to enter Paraguay must obtain a visa unless they are citizens of one of the eligible visa exempt countries or countries whose citizens are granted visa on arrival.

 Paraguay visas are documents issued by the Ministry of Foreign Affairs and its subsequent diplomatic missions abroad; with the stated goal of regulating and facilitating migratory flows.

 Visa policy map

 Visa exemption

-Holders of passports of the following 65 jurisdictions do not require a visa to enter Paraguay for up to 90 days (unless otherwise noted) if holding a valid passport.
+Holders of passports of the following countries do not require a visa to enter Paraguay for up to 90 days (unless otherwise noted) if holding a valid passport.

 ID - may also travel with an ID card.

-1 – including all classes of British nationality.
+1 - including all classes of British nationality.